-The Planning Board is the local land-use regulatory agency with the important role of ensuring that community development is consistent with the will of the Townspeople and state laws.
-By maintaining the Town’s Master Plan, the Board identifies where the community is strong, where it needs improvement and how improvement can best be carried out.
-The Planning Board watches out for poor development and encourages orderly land development through the tools of good planning and land use regulations, and through the support of the community's residents
+The Planning Board is the local land use regulatory agency responsible for ensuring that community development is consistent with state laws and the will of the Townspeople.
+By maintaining the Town’s Master Plan, the Planning Board identifies the best and most appropriate future development in order to preserve and enhance the quality of life and culture of the Town of North Hampton.
+The Planning Board encourages orderly land development using appropriate plan review processes, land use regulations, and community input.
+Members of the Planning Board

 Planning Board Responsibilities include: